Beacon House Full-Time Staff

 Programs & Operations Associate

 Abisola joined the Beacon House team in September 2017 after graduating from University of Maryland College Park with a Bachelor of Arts degree in Government and Politics.
 While at the University of Maryland, Abisola had internships with NASA's Office of Legislative & Intergovernmental Affairs, Washington Suburban Sanitary Commission Public Affairs, and Maryland General Assembly.
 She also worked in the University of Maryland President's Office throughout her entire college career.
-Through the organization Bethel Campus Fellowship, Abisola has served as the high school department director mentoring high school students and organizing events that promote academic success.
+Through the ministry Bethel Campus Fellowship, Abisola has served as the high school department director mentoring high school students and organizing events that promote spiritual growth and academic success.

 Athletic & Mentoring Programs Director